zhiyuan8/speech_detection/README.md

 ```
 git clone https://github.com/zhiyuan8/speech_detection.git
 ```
 Change your Matlab working directory to the folder where you download my code.
-Open '''main.m''' file.
+Open '''my_code_real_time.m''' file.
 Go to ```load KNN model and do normalization``` section, paste the code in your matlab console.
 ```
 clear all;% close worksheet
 clc;% close console